I just read yet another tiresome article by someone dismissing corporate efforts at sustainability.

 Oh, but I forgot.
 These corporations are engaging in sustainability to increase their profits.
 Oh, the evil, wicked corporations and their greed!
 They don’t act on noble motives.
 So their work on behalf of the environment doesn’t count because of their tainted motives.

 What motivates green?

 That doesn’t mean only 15% care.
-It means that only that many make lifestyle decisions based on factors like that.
-Another 15% or so are green deniers, people who for whatever reason reject the entire notion of acting for the good of the environment.
+It means that only that many make lifestyle decisions based on such issues.
+Another 15% or so are green deniers.
+For whatever reason, they reject the entire notion of acting for the good of the environment.

 The rest of the population occupies a vast middle ground.
 It stands to reason that a group that comprises about 70% of the population would not all be of a single mind.
 Some are more altruistic.
 Some are more interested in personal payoff.
 Some act in order to feel good, others out of a sense of obligation or duty.

 Why should any of that come as a surprise?